Translation disclaimer (Translation disclaimer)

 (This content has been translated by a computer program and may not be 100% accurate.)

-We are inviting proposals from Multi Academy Trusts to submit proposals to establish and run the new school in North Halifax, West Yorkshire, with the aim of opening in September 2028.
+We invite proposals from Multi Academy Trusts to establish and run a new school in North Halifax, West Yorkshire.

 About the School